 Now, the 30-year-old is taking time, pain, and money out of the equation when it comes to blood tests.
 Holmes has developed an ingenious way to run them so efficiently and inexpensively that she's shaken up a lab industry in need of a dire reboot.
 She's catapulted her company, Theranos, Inc., into a medical superstar, earning the label “healthcare's answer to Apple.”

-With just a single, tiny drop of blood in Theranos' 'nanotainer' tube, which is smaller than a dime, almost 200 conditions can be tested for, everything to blood typing, cholesterol, HIV, Syphilis and Respiratory Virus.
+With just a single, tiny drop of blood in Theranos' 'nanotainer' tube, which is smaller than a dime, almost 200 conditions can be tested for, including blood typing, cholesterol, HIV, syphilis, and respiratory virus.

 The big draw of course, is that there is none.
 With just a small, one-time prick, all necessary information is obtained from your fingertip.
 Taking out multiple procedures for different tests out of the equation is a saving grace for any needle-fearing citizen (the medical term is 'trypanophobist,' and they make up about 10 percent of the population) and also extremely useful for vulnerable geriatric and neonatal patients.

 Charging less than 50 percent of the standard Medicare and Medicaid reimbursement rates, Theranos says that it could save the two U.S. social insurance programs, used by some 78 million people according to the U.S. Census Bureau, anywhere from $98 to $104 billion in testing fees.
 Currently, most patients get medical tests done in hospital labs or independent companies, where prices can vary widely.

 Just how big is the disparity?
 A recent San Francisco Business Times article featured the case of Kathy Meinhardt, a Bay area graphic designer who was charged $464.81 at one lab and $4,316.55 for identical blood work tests.